Skip to content

 })

 One last loading convenience provided is this.
 You already know the locale, you have the loadIDs and the load function from the proxy, you just want a direct, no side effect way to load the catalogs.
-For that, the wuchale/run-client provides another function, which can be used like this:
+For that, the wuchale/load-utils/pure provides another function, which can be used like this:

-import { loadCatalogs } from 'wuchale/run-client'
+import { loadCatalogs } from 'wuchale/load-utils/pure'

 import { loadIDs, loadCatalog } from '../locales/loader.js'